Overhead is also known as

 What is Overhead?

-In simple terms, overhead refers to the indirect costs of running a business.
+Overhead is defined as the indirect costs of running a business.
 These costs are not directly attributed to a specific product, project, or activity but are necessary for overall operations.
-Common examples include rent, utilities, insurance, and administrative expenses.
-Overhead costs are essential for sustaining a business but do not directly contribute to generating revenue.
+Some of the common examples include rent, utilities, insurance, and administrative expenses.
+This cost is essential for sustaining a business but do not directly contribute in the revenue generation.

 Overhead is Also Known As

-Overhead is often referred to by other names, such as:
+Overhead is also known as by other names, such as:

-- Indirect Costs: Because they do not directly relate to production.
+1. Indirect Costs: Because it is not directly related to production.

 Overhead Meaning in Hindi